Summary

 Smart organizations integrate several models.
 They use Fink’s stages to understand crisis momentum and Mitroff’s framework to build systematic resilience.
 This integrated approach transforms crisis management from reactive to proactive.

 Success requires preparation before trouble surfaces.
 Develop streamlined approval processes.
 Train spokespersons for rapid response.
 Create decision frameworks that balance legal concerns with reputation impact.
-Invest in monitoring tools that catch issues early.
+Invest in tools that monitor AI search to catch issues early.

 Organizations that thrive through crises compress response time while expanding accountability.
 They understand attention moves faster than organizational charts.
 They implement robust risk management practices that identify vulnerabilities before they escalate into full-blown crises.